Header Banner

-How To: Use Hot Corners More Easily in a Dual Monitor Windows 8 Setup Using Mouse Trapper
+How to Use Hot Corners More Easily in a Dual Monitor Windows 8 Setup Using Mouse Trapper

 Using a second monitor is great for multitasking, especially if you tend to max out your computer's brain power on tons of simultaneously running apps that you want to see, well, simultaneously.
 That second screen becomes more like a lifesaver.